hopejr/ShuttleControlUSB/README.md

 ## API

 ### Methods
-`start()`
+`start(watchUsb)`

+- `watchUsb` Boolean - whether to monitor for USB devices (true by default)

-Starts the service and monitors USB device connections for ShuttleXPress or ShuttlePro (v1 and v2).
-It will find all connected devices.
+Starts the service and optionally monitors USB device connections for ShuttleXPress or ShuttlePro (v1 and v2).
+If watchUsb is true, it will find all connected devices.

 This should be called after the 'connect' event listener has been declared, otherwise already-connected devices will not be detected.

+`connect(path)`

+- `path` String - the device path

+If you're not automatically monitoring for USB devices, use this to connect to a specific device by path.

 `stop()`